StarRocks/starrocks/docs/administration/k8s_operator_cn.md

 ## Principle

-- **The interaction between StarRocks Operator, CN cluster and StarRocks**
+- **Interaction between StarRocks Operator, CN cluster, and StarRocks**

     StarRocks Operator connects to FE by using FE's IP address and query port and adds CNs to a StarRocks cluster.
-If you query the data stored in BEs, FE assigns the execution plan to CNs and BEs according to the data distribution and operator types in the exexcution plan.
+If you query the data stored in BEs, FE assigns the execution plan to CNs and BEs according to the data distribution and operator types in the execution plan.
 CNs receive data after BEs shuffle data, perform some operators (e.g. JOIN), and returns the computation results to FE.

     Also, to query data from data lake, such as HDFS, AWS S3, FE assigns the execution plan to CNs, and CNs directly access the external data source, perform all the operators, and finally returns the computation results to FE.

-- **The scaling policy of StarRocks Operator**
+- **Scaling policy of StarRocks Operator**

     StarRocks Operator senses the CN cluster resource load in a K8s cluster, and automatically deploys more or less CNs to achieve autoscaling according to the configured scaling policy.